andrei-iulian/ChatSystem/README.md

       * group - Folder that contains the group component, component that gets created by the dashboard to show details for a particular group.

-      * login - Folder that contains the login component, inital page that accepts a users username and sends the user to the dashboard (the dashboard sends the user back to the login page if the user doesnt exist).
+      * login - Folder that contains the login component, inital page that accepts a users username and password, if a valid user login was provided the user is sent to the dashboard page.

+      * create-user - Folder that contains the create user component, a page that allows a super user to create a new user.

+      * update-user - Folder that contains the update user component, a page that, given a user name loads that users information and allows the super user to update any and all user properties.
+   * socket.service.ts - File that is a Service for using sockets for communication between the client and server, used by the Channel component.

 ### Installation:
 To install the project from git: